 Each National Park has a different booking system and various fees.
 You can usually book by phone or online.
 We have heard that due to low staff numbers you might struggle to book over the phone as it can result in frustratingly long queues or at times, no answer at all.
 Therefor, the best option is to book National Park campsites online at the websites below:

-Now that we have covered the best free camping sites in Australia and the super cheap National Park camping grounds, here are our favourite paid for campsites in Australia.
-The majority are from camping on the East Coast of Australia, however we would love to add to this list so feel free to comment below if you have any favourite campsites, you’d like us to add.
+Now that we have covered the best sites for free camping in Australia and the super cheap National Park camping grounds, here are our favourite paid for campsites in Australia.
+The majority are from camping on the East Coast, however we would love to add to this list so feel free to comment below if you have any favourite campsites, you’d like us to add.

 Cost: AU$27.00 per night (powered), 10% discount applied